MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

 \subsection{Max.
 Pooling vs. No Pooling Analysis}

 Facial expressions are located mostly on eyes and mouth ~\cite{ekman1997face}, and they form only a small fraction of a frontal face image.
-The idea is to capture these subtle indicators of an emotion by preserving the pixel information across layers.
+The idea is to capture these subtle indicators of emotion by preserving the pixel information across layers.
 Therefore, our starting point was a CNN with no pooling layers.
-However, in order to validate our intuition, we build three variations containing max pooling layers for each student.
+However, in order to validate our intuition, we build three variations containing max-pooling layers for each student.
 All pooling layers have $2$x$2$ filters with stride $2$.
 All hyperparameters mentioned at Section \ref{implementation} apply to these variations as well.
 We call them candidate expression networks.
 These candidates are explained in Table \ref{tab:poolingResults}.

 From the results in Table \ref{tab:poolingResults}, we draw the following conclusions.
-When models are large enough, the provided capacity for learning dominates pooling effects.
+When models are large enough, the network capacity for learning dominates pooling effects.
 For instance, for the size M, classification performances of candidates are very close to each other.
-For size S, poolings in later layers drops the performance but early pooling is still the most profitable.
-After this point (XS and XXS), we begin to see an interesting difference between the results of random and subject-independent split experiments.
-For random split, we see the advantage of not having any pooling layers with significant gains in performance.
-Since the trained candidates see the same subjects in both training and test (for $\approx 80\%$ of the subjects), although the images are numerically different, we think that the resemblance transforms the FER problem to a memorization challenge.
-Hence, the information loss caused by the pooling layers drops the performance.
-On the contrary, for subject-independent split, test subjects are not seen during the training and we see the advantage of having pooling layers.
+For size S, poolings in later layers drop the performance but early pooling is still the most profitable.
+After this point (XS and XXS), we begin to see an interesting difference between the results of random and subject-independent split experiments. \textbf{For random split, we see the advantage of not having any pooling layers with significant gains in performance.} Since the trained candidates see the same subjects in both training and test (for $\approx 80\%$ of the subjects), although the images are numerically different, we think that the resemblance transforms the FER problem to a memorization challenge.
+Hence, the information loss caused by the pooling layers drops the performance. \textbf{On the contrary, for subject-independent split where test subjects are not seen during the training, we observe the advantage of having pooling layers.} Thus, the intuition mentioned above does not seem to hold.
 It is also interesting to observe that the second pooling layer seems to be a much critical point of improvement than the first pooling layer.
 Nevertheless, combining these observations with our intention to reduce the model size, we decided to employ the architecture with two pooling layers as the foundation of our student networks.